krmdel/120_days_of_CUDA_challenge/daily_projects/day_79/README.md

-Day 79: Implementation of FFT algorithm comparisonsm in CUDA
+Day 79: Implementation of comparisons of FFT algorithm for 1D signals in CUDA

 1) Summary of the daily tutorial